ibrahim-mohd/PPIS-MDPharma/README.md

    ```
 5. **Perform pharmacophore screening**

 We have everything we need to perform the screening in a local database.
-Before proceeding make sure to have a local **pharmer compatible**database ready.
-Refer to the database creation section for more information
+Before proceeding make sure to have a local **pharmer compatible** database ready.
+Refer to the [Database creation section](#Create-local-database-of-ligands-with-pharmer).